mulesoft-assets/template-db2sfdc-contact-migration/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
 Functional aspect of the Template is implemented on this XML, directed by one flow that will check for Salesforce creations/updates.
 The severeal message processors constitute four high level actions that fully implement the logic of this Template:

-1. During the Input stage the Template will go to the Salesforce and query all the existing Contacts that match the filter criteria.
+1. During the Input stage the Template will go to the Database and query all the existing Contacts that match the filter criteria.
-2. During the Process stage, each Salesforce Contact will checked by name against Database, if it has an existing matching objects in database.
+2. During the Process stage, each Database Contact will be checked by name against Salesforce, if it has an existing matching objects in database.
+3. Account associated with Database Contact is migrated to Account associated with Contact in Salesforce.
+The matching is performed by querying a Salesforce instance for an entry with name same as the given Database Account name.
-3. The choice routing element will then decide whether to perform update on selected database columns or peform insert Finally during the On Complete stage the Template will logoutput statistics data into the console.
+4. The choice routing element will then decide whether to perform update or peform insert of Contact in Salesforce
+5. Finally during the On Complete stage the Template will logoutput statistics data into the console.